koch-MP5A3/Koch-Mp5a3/README.md

     </p>
     <br>
     <p align="center">
-    I am 17 ( I will be 18 in 6 months ).
-I ask that if you're below the age of 15, keep interactions minimal ( mainly if you want to be friends ).
+    I am 17 ( I will be 18 in june ).
+I would like to ask that if you're below the age of 15, please keep interactions minimal ( mainly if you want to be friends ).
 I joke around a lot and can be a bit out of pocket.
+I really enjoy sonic, arcane, nights into dreams and a lot of other stuff!
+My favourite ships are shadilver, shadourge, knuxadow, sonjet/jet speed, caitvi, time bomb, etc !!!
     </p>
 <!--
 **koch-MP5A3/Koch-Mp5a3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.